Roout/chatterfinity/README.md

 ### Chat bot commands

-- [ ] choose creature for user (customized **!dice** roll);
+- [ ] choose creature for user (customized **!dice** roll)
 - [ ] arena leaderboard:
-  - [x] top 1 team of the provided realm (implemented partialy)
+  - [x] top 1 team of the provided realm
-  - [ ] top 1 team of the provided region,
+  - [ ] top 1 team of the provided region
-  - [ ] rating for the team by player name,
+  - [ ] rating for the team by player name
-  - [ ] win-lose statistics for the team by player name;
+  - [ ] win-lose statistics for the team by player name
-- [ ] auction (don't know whether it will be usefull)?
+- [ ] auction (don't know whether it will be usefull)

-Arena teams is the most interesting thing for WOW community so it will be the most important part of the bot.
+Arena leaderboard is one of the most interesting thing for WOW community so it will be the most important part of the bot.

 ### Restrictions